lowesusannah/igpay-atinlay-anslatortray/README.md

 _if y is the second letter, y will be treated as a vowel._ example input: my example output: ymay
-_if the word has a consonant cluster with y at the end of it, treat y as a vowel, placing it at the start of the word_ example input: rhythm example output: rhythm
+_if the word has a consonant cluster with y at the end of it, place it at the start of the word_ example input: rhythm example output: ythmrhay
+_Will do all of the above to multiple words_ example input: Hello, my name is john